vignettes/Ramos_MultiAssayExperiment.Rmd

 ## assays() - convert ExperimentList to a SimpleList of matrices

-## exportClass() - save all data to files
+## exportClass() - save data to flat files

 Solution